ibmsoe/bigtop_cluster/README.md

 ### Hadoop/Spark Installation

-- On master node:
+- On master node, run the following script:

         $ ./install_bigtop_master.sh

-- On each slave node:
+- On each slave node, run the following script:

         $ ./install_bigtop_slave.sh <hostname-of-masternode>

 ### Check Status of Hadoop/Spark Services

-- On master node, ensure `spark-master`, `spark-history-server` and `hadoop-hdfs-namenode` are active:
+- On master node, ensure `spark-master`, `spark-history-server` and `hadoop-hdfs-namenode` are active by running the following script:

         $ ./status_master.sh

-- On each slave node, ensure `spark-worker` and `hadoop-hdfs-datanode` are active:
+- On each slave node, ensure `spark-worker` and `hadoop-hdfs-datanode` are active, but running the following script:

         $ ./status_slave.sh

 ### Benchmark Execution

-See the [benchmark](benchmark) directory for detailed instructions on benchmark execution.
+For detailed instructions on benchmark execution, see the [benchmark](benchmark) directory.